A method of scoring options or solutions against a prioritize requirements list to determine which option best fits the selection criteria.

 The Weighted Scoring Method

 Weighted Scoring is a technique for putting a semblance of objectivity into a subjective process.
-Using a consistent list of criteria, weighted according to the importance or priority of the criteria to the organization, a comparison of similar “products” can be completed.
+Using a consistent list of criteria, weighted according to the importance or priority of the criteria to the organization, a comparison of similar “solutions” can be completed.
 If numerical values are assigned to the criteria priorities and the ability of the product to meet a specific criterion, a “weighted” value can be derived.
 By summing the weighted values, the product most closely meeting the criteria can be determined.

 Ok, that sounds a bit confusing, so let’s make it simpler.